mplanchard/pypiserver/README.rst

 Behind a reverse proxy
 ----------------------
-You can run *pypiserver* behind a reverse proxy aswell.
+You can run *pypiserver* behind a reverse proxy as well.

 Nginx
 ~~~~~